amehat/cucumber-typescript-nestjs/README.md

     If we change the code so that it is deliberately false, the test remains valid.
 It is not a good thing.

 - `cucumber-tsflow`: Using cucumber with decorators in step

+    The changes are well taken into account and cause the test to fail normally